Freedom of religion in Africa by country: Somalia

 Due to the Somali Civil War, the enforcement of laws pertaining to religion by the various autonomous governments in the region is inconsistent.

 Sunni Islam is the state religion in Somalia.
 Generally, the judiciary in most areas relies on xeer (traditional and customary law), sharia, and the penal code.
 In many regions, activity by Salafi groups further restricts religious freedom, as individuals are afraid of reprisal.

 Islam has been a core part of Somali national identity for the entirety of its modern history.
 A 1961 constitution established Islam as the state religion, and later governments have maintained this policy.
 The Somali Democratic Republic, which existed from 1969 to 1991, propagated an ideology merging elements of Islam and Marxism.
 Following the collapse of this government, Somalia has experienced a prolonged civil war which has continued on and off since the 1990s.
 The official transitional national government has continued to uphold Islam as the state religion, and further established that the Somali legal code is based on principles of Islamic law.
 The region of Somaliland, which seceded at the outset of the civil war and remains nominally independent but internationally unrecognized, has established its own constitution founded on similar religious precepts.
 Activity by various Islamist insurgent groups further limits religious freedom, as individuals who do not comply with these groups' interpretations of Islamic law are targeted for reprisals.

 Al-Shabaab

 Al-Shabaab, an al-Qaeda-affiliated militant group in Somalia, killed, maimed, or harassed persons suspected of converting from Islam or those who failed to adhere to the group's religious edicts.
 Fear of reprisals from al-Shabaab often prevented religious groups from operating freely.
-Al-Shabaab reportedly threatened to close mosques in areas it controlled if the mosques’ teachings did not conform to the group's interpretation of Islam.
+In the past Al-Shabaab reportedly threatened to close mosques in areas it controlled if the mosques’ teachings did not conform to the group's interpretation of Islam.